Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Introduction

-Recently, Alur et all~\cite{alur2013regular} introduce the computational model of cost register automata (CRA), an alternative model to weighted automata for computing functions.
-The main idea of this model is to enhance deterministic finite automata with registers that can be combined with semiring operations, but they cannot be used for taking decisions during a computation.
-The output of CRA over an input is then given by a final function over the registers content.
-In~\cite{alur2013regular}, Alur et all shows that CRA are equally expressive than weighted automata, that is, they define the same class of functions than weighted automata.
+Recently, Alur et al.~\cite{alur2013regular,alur2013decision} introduced the computational model of cost register automata (CRA), an alternative model for computing functions over strings.
+The idea of this model is to enhance deterministic finite automata with registers that can be updated by combining registers contents using operations over a fixed semiring.
+In contrast to automata models with counters~\cite{HopcroftU79}, CRA blindly updates its registers on each transition by using values computed on the previous state.
+In~\cite{alur2013regular}, it was shown that CRA are strictly more expressive than WA.
+Interestingly, it was also shown that a natural subfragment of CRA is equally expressive to WA, which gives a new representation for understanding this class of functions.

-The main advantage of introducing a new but equivalent model is that it allows to study natural subclasses of functions that could not be proposed from the classical perspective.
-This is the case for the class of copyless CRA that where proposed in~\cite{alur2013regular} in hope of finding decidable subclasses of weighted automata.
+New representations for WA allows to study natural subclasses of functions that could not be proposed from the classical perspective.
+This is the case for the class of copyless CRA that where proposed in~\cite{alur2013regular,AlurC11}.
 The idea of the so-called copyless restriction is to use each register at most once in every transition.
-Intuitively, the automaton model is register-deterministic in the sense that it cannot copy the content of each register similar than a deterministic finite automaton that cannot make a copy of its current state.
-Despite that this is a natural and interesting model for computing functions, research on this line has not been pursued further and nothing is known until~yet.
+Intuitively, this automaton model is what we call ``register-deterministic'' in the sense that it cannot copy the content of each register, similar to a deterministic finite automaton that cannot make a copy of its current state.
+The copyless restriction was successfully used in the context of streaming tree transducers~\cite{alur2012streaming} for capturing MSO-transductions over trees and it was proposed as a natural restriction over CRA.
+Furthermore, copyless CRA are an excellent candidate for having good decidability properties.
+It was stated in~\cite{alur2013regular} that ``the existing proofs of the undecidability of equivalence rely on the unrestricted non-deterministic nature of weighted automata'' and, thus, it is believed that copyless CRA might have good decidability properties.
+Despite that this is a natural and interesting model for computing functions, research on this line has not been pursued further and not much is known about copyless~CRA.